bweasels/scRNASeq-CNVCaller/README.md

 - outDir: directory with processed files, and outputs from scripts
 - plottingDir: directory to place stand alone plots

-We have provided a convience function, `setDirectory()` within `Utils.R` to automatically set those directories to suit your local filesystem.
+We have provided a convience function, `setDirectory()`, within `Utils.R` to automatically set those directories to suit your local filesystem.
 Please edit it such that it addresses the datDir and outDir in the zipped data file, and a convenient plotting directory of your choice.

 ## Usage